 Moc Chau Plateau is the hidden paradise no one will tell you about.
 As the capital of Son La, Moc Chau is 200km away from the crowded Hanoi, offering a wonderful getaway with cool air, green tea hills, spring flower, and ethnic villages.

-First thing you might want to do in Moc Chau is homestay at a beautiful village like Hua Tat.
+The first thing you might want to do in Moc Chau is homestay at a beautiful village like Hua Tat.
 This village has a great trekking trail, traditional handicraft workshop and an ethnic community which has reserved successfully their way of life of H’mong people.

 Waterfalls, caves, plum valley and villages are all worthy to discover in Moc Chau.
 And don’t forget to taste the local delicacies before you leave.